JordanViknar/Noiseclapper-GNOME/README.md

 ### Note : This version of Noiseclapper is still in heavy development.
-Keep an eye out for changes that may need you to modify your configuration.
+Keep an eye out for updates.

 # :mute::clap: Noiseclapper